COMMONLY ASKED QUESTIONS AND ANSWERS

 RCF is not in competition with other local not-for-profit organizations.
 Instead, we work to support and enhance our local partners.
 How do we do this?
 While most non-profit organizations have a very specific mission, community foundations have broad missions and are thus free to make grants to address any charitable purpose.
-For instance, in ten years of operation, RCF has distributed more than $2 million to a variety of local charities.
+For instance, in ten years of operation, RCF has distributed more than $5 million to a variety of charities throughout the Puget Sound area.

 Additionally, most non-profits conduct annual fundraising programs to support their operations.
 Although community foundations must also fund operations, they typically do so through management fees, interest income, operational endowments, small special events and working directly with major and/or planned gift donors.

 What are the tax benefits of investing with RCF?

 RCF is a tax exempt, 501(C) 3 organization.
 All contributions to RCF are tax deductible to the extent permitted by law.
 In addition, RCF can accept specialized forms of giving such as gifts of stock, bonds, mutual funds and real estate.
 RCF can also work with donors to set up planned gifts, which allow the donor to achieve a tax deduction and a stream of income.